launchupio/flicker-builder/README.md

 1. Do the above, and then open up http://localhost:3000 (or whatever port you're on)
 2. in chrome, right click inspect, and look for the Performance tab (usually tucked away under the >> button)
 3. Change network from no throttle to Fast 3G or Slow 3G
-4. Press refresh button inside inspect mode (command+shift+e for mac)
+4. Press refresh button inside inspect mode (`command+shift+e` for mac)
 5. Observe the flicker.
 The orange box is a custom component registered in builder.
-We starts from loading up dist/index.html where it is available, and then it goes away and comes back.
+We starts from loading up `./dist/index.html` where it is available, and then it goes away and comes back.
 If hydration matched well, we shouldn't have the element itself disappear.
-6. Observe the difference between the final output that is in dist/index.html (you can find it in ./distIndex.html) and the client-side final rendering (./clientSideIndex.html)
+6. Observe the difference between the final output that is in `dist/index.html` (you can find it in `./diff/distIndex.html`) and the client-side final rendering (`./diff/clientSideIndex.html`)
-7. In your terminal, run `node diff.mjs`.
+7. In your terminal, path into the `/diff` folder.
+Run `node diff.mjs`.
 Then look at the file `the_diff.txt` to see the dom diff as created by the diff-dom library.
-No diff would be an output of just [].
+No diff would be an output of just `[]`.

 ![](./buildergif.gif)